NEW EXHIBITS

 The new outdoor interpretive signs at the Maple Lane Campus, funded by a grant through Suffolk County Parks, help visitors learn more about the numerous buildings as they walk the beautiful grounds.
 These signs offer some basic information about the historic buildings, including some historic photographs.

-There is a suggested admission of $5 per adult or $10 per family which includes admission to both locations.
+There is a suggested admission of $5 per adult or $10 per family which includes admission to both the Maple Lane Campus and the Nautical Museum at Horton Point Lighthouse locations.

 Maple Lane Campus